 That said, the average resale value of a Zenith is lower than a Rolex.
 While Zenith is a lower market brand than Rolex and this may be an explanation but to be frank, Rolex will hold a higher average resell value over any other brand, including the most expensive tier 1 luxury watch brands.
 So this doesn't take away much from Zenith since it finds itself in the same predicament as every other watchmaker in this regard.

 Rolex versus Zenith Prices: An entry-level men's Zenith watch such as the Elite classic 39mm starts at a retail list price of $4,700.
 For the ladies, the most affordable Zenith watch is the Zenith Star 33mm which starts at about $100 less.

 The cheapest new Rolex watch available will run you about $1000 more than the cheapest Zenith watch and that would be the Rolex Oyster Perpetual 39mm.
+Unlike Zenith, Rolex also has a lower-market line of watches under a different brand called Tudor that comes at a significantly lower price-point than Zenith.
+However, Tudors are not Rolexes.
 Mind you, this is one of those situations where you should also take into consideration the resale value when crunching the numbers.
-Watches are like cars in the sense that as soon as you use it, a good chunk of the value is already lost.
+Watches are like cars in the sense that as soon as you use them, a good chunk of the value is already lost.